Who is the Child Visa Subclass 101 or 802 for?

 Fees & Costs

-The cost of this visa is from $2,415.
-Please note this is only the flat rate and you may be asked to pay additional costs to cover additional applicants, requirements such as health assessments, police certificates and biometrics.
+The cost of this visa is priced from $2,415.
+Please note that this is only the flat rate and you may be asked to pay additional costs to cover additional applicants, requirements such as; health assessments, police certificates and biometrics.

 What Steps Should I Take to apply for a 101 or 802 Visa?

-- After having all of the information we need, we will then begin to prepare and then loge your application in a timely manner.
+3. After having all of the information we need, we will then begin to prepare and loge your application in a timely manner.

 In the meantime, if you are an onshore applicant you will be granted a bridging visa until your current visa expires.
 This will give you the right to stay in Australia until the outcome of your 101/802 visa is decided.

 4. Finally, we will notify you of the outcome.
 If granted, you will receive the rights listed below.